Adam-Rain/study-buddy/README.md

 # More Information Coming Soon

 More information about studdy buddy coming soon!
+The app will be deployed shortly :)